MINIMALLY INVASIVE TLIF

 This surgery takes approximately 1 to 2 hours or even more.
 This depends on how many vertebral bodies the surgeon has to fuse.
 Minimally Invasive TLIF requires a number of procedures, prior to the surgery and post-surgery.

-- To close the incision, the surgeon makes use of resorbable stitches placed beneath the skin.
+• To close the incision, the surgeon uses resorbable stitches placed beneath the skin.

 References